-can a classifier find these distinguishable patterns, but so too can a human observer.
-In Fig. 15, we compare CWND traces from IG to queue occupancy traces from CCAnalyzer.
-While the top graphs show traces for IG for Cubic and HTCP are nearly identical, the traces for the same CCAs from CCAnalyzer are distinguishable.
-CCAnalyzer is able to achieve the same or better accuracy as prior work, with the important additional benefit of interpretable result.
+Interpretability: There are many competing definitions for what makes a classifier "interpretable" [37].
+Human experts want to be able to understand our classifier's output: why are these two traces labeled as the same CCA?
+Is this classification likely correct?
+This is one of the key advantages of CCAnalyzer over the prior work: capturing the inherent cyclical nature of CCAs, makes them more distinguishable.
+So much so, that not only can a classifier find these distinguishable patterns, but so too can a human observer.
+In Fig. 16, we compare CWND traces from IG to queue occupancy traces from CCAnalyzer.
+While the top graphs show traces for IG for Cubic and HTCP are nearly identical, the traces for the same CCAs from CCAnalyzer are easily distinguishable.
+Note CWND is not directly measurable, and techniques that estimate CWND by forcing timeouts have a shorter set of observations.
+This makes it more difficult to interpret these CWND estimations rather than queue occupancy measurements.
+CCAnalyzer is able to achieve better accuracy than prior work, with the important additional benefit of interpretable results.

-4.2 Efficiency
+4.3 Efficiency

 We have two measures of efficiency: total bytes transferred and wall-clock time.
 Using our testbed experiments, we measured that for CCAs supported by Gordon, CCAnalyzer requires on average 15% fewer bytes to perform classification and completes probing 40x faster in terms of wall-clock time.
+IG is more efficient than Gordon and CCAnalyzer.
 For all of these classifiers, classification is inexpensive and done offline after collecting traces, so here we only consider the efficiency of collecting the traces before classification.
 We collect pcaps for all experiments and measure the average amount of bytes transferred between the web server and the client for classifying each CCA.
 In addition, we measure the time from the first packet sent from the client to the last received from the web server.